mikeyo4800/spongebob/README.md

-# Story Telling Website
+# Helping Hands LLC

-This my application for my website!
+Website that informs oneself on a company that aids special needs children

-by [Michael Orlando]
+by Michael Orlando